MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-same-hardware.md

     Get-ChildItem -Path "C:\Clusterstorage\Volume01\*.vmcx" -Recurse
     ```

-1. Run the cmdlet for each machine machine to import and register all VMs and make them highly available on each CSV owner node.
+1. Run the cmdlet for each machine to import and register all VMs and make them highly available on each CSV owner node.
 This ensures an even distribution of VMs for optimal processor and memory allocation:

     ```powershell
     Get-ChildItem -Path "C:\Clusterstorage\Volume01\*.vmcx" -Recurse | Import-VM -Register | Get-VM | Add-ClusterVirtualMachineRole
     ```

-1. Start each destination VM on each node:
+1. Start each destination VM on each machine:

     ```powershell
     Start-VM -Name